julianjca/juliancanderson.com/content/blog/how-to-take-smart-notes/index.md

 - He did not organize his note by topics, he gave them fixed number.
 - The last one is putting an index for notes that are connected.

-Luhmann used paper for his slip-box, right now there are a lot of great software that we can use for this.
+Luhmann used paper for his slip-box, right now there are a lot of great softwares that we can use for this.
 I personally use [Obsidian](obsidian.md).
 I am in love with it and I think this is the best for my current workflow.

 ---

-### Writing (Step by step)
+### Note-taking into Writing (Step by step)

 #### Make fleeting notes